root-project/root/documentation/JSROOT/JSROOT.md

 ## Reading ROOT files in JSROOT

-[The main page](https://root.cern.ch/js/3.5/) of the JSROOT project provides the possibility to interactively open ROOT files and draw objects like histogram or canvas.
+[The main page](https://root.cern.ch/js/3.6/) of the JSROOT project provides the possibility to interactively open ROOT files and draw objects like histogram or canvas.

 The following parameters can be specified in the URL string:

 - file, files - name of the file(s), which will be automatically open with page loading
+- json - name of JSON file with stored ROOT object like histogram or canvas
 - item, items - name of the item(s) to be displayed
 - opt, opts - drawing option(s) for the item(s)
 - layout - can be 'simple', 'collapsible', 'tabs' or 'gridNxM' where N and M integer values